 David Ojabo Scouting Report

-David Ojabo’s athletic profile
+Ojabo’s athletic profile

 Ojabo is an incredibly twitchy and energetic rusher, in addition to his contortion ability.
 He possesses elite lateral agility, which helps him keep an effective spin move in his arsenal.
-He can hit a rare second gear with his speed around the edge, and his speed and length combine for dangerous range.
+He hits a rare second gear with his speed around the edge, and his speed and length combine for dangerous range.

 Execution beyond the physical traits

-Moving to Ojabo’s pass rushing, the Wolverine DE also shows glimpses of targeted hand usage.
+Moving to Ojabo’s pass rushing, the Wolverine DE also shows bright flashes of targeted hand usage.
 He’s shown he can time hand swipes effectively and capitalize on the displacement gained by his natural traits.
 Ojabo’s growth is also exciting.
 He improved each week in 2021, seemingly adding more rushing moves to his arsenal with each passing game.
 That coveted linear progression will entice teams to invest in his development.

 Areas for improvement